We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

 Join My Trip

-Join My Trip is sort of like a local guided experience where you can tag along with other travelers on a local journey around a specific part of the world.
+Join My Trip is sort of like a local, guided experience where you can tag along with other travelers on a local journey around a specific part of the world.
+Anyone can create a trip and let others join.

 The trips vary in price as some are with professional guides while others are just for tagging along with other solo travelers who want to share transportation fare (what they call a “seat filler”).
 The trip leader can charge a small fee to organize the entire trip.